Matt Canada: Maryland

 On January 22, 2018, Canada agreed to become the offensive coordinator at the University of Maryland.

 On August 11, 2018, Canada became interim head coach for the Maryland Terrapins after D.J.
 Durkin was put on administrative leave following the death of Jordan McNair, an offensive lineman for the Maryland Terrapins.
-On November 17, 2018, Maryland came close to knocking off #3 ranked Ohio State, narrowly losing 52-51 in overtime.
-Maryland finished the season 5-7, failing to qualify for a bowl game.
+On November 17, 2018, Maryland came close to knocking off #3 ranked Ohio State, narrowly losing 52–51 in overtime.
+Maryland finished the season 5–7, failing to qualify for a bowl game.
 After Mike Locksley was hired as the permanent head coach at Maryland going forward, Canada was relieved of the day-to-day head coaching responsibilities.
 Canada was then replaced by Scottie Montgomery as offensive coordinator.

 Pittsburgh Steelers

 On January 15, 2020, Canada was hired by the Pittsburgh Steelers as their quarterbacks coach.

 On January 25, 2021, Canada was promoted to offensive coordinator of the Steelers, replacing Randy Fichtner.

+During his tenure with the Steelers, Canada was the source of scrutiny, largely due to his playcalling, as the Steelers offense was ranked near the bottom of the league.
+On November 21, 2023, Canada was fired by the Steelers; this was the first time since 1941 that the Steelers had made a mid-season coaching change.